 Market Rates of Pay

-Organisations want to attract and retain executives who will add value while steering the organisation through the constant changes to their markets, competition and their regulatory context.
+Organisations need to attract and retain executives who will add value while steering the organisation through the constant changes to their markets, competition and regulatory context.
 Rather than distort internal pay relativities and introduce complex bonus schemes, it may be more open and effective in the medium term to recognise that a large element of the reward package of a senior executive is market related.
-The market rate is not just affected by the industry/service sector in which you operate but also by the type of skills and exposure of the top executive that you wish to attract and retain.
+The market rate is not just affected by the industry/service sector in which you operate but also by the type of skills and exposure to situations of the top executive that you wish to attract and retain.

 Market rates can be adjusted up or down to reflect changes and need not end up as a permanent on cost when the circumstances change.
 I shall return to this topic in a later article.